 Perfect with pork: You know the old saying “pork chops and applesauce” well this Apple Cinnamon Compote is an elegant way to serve apples having so much flavor and texture that elevates any pork whether its a roasted pork loin, seared pork steak or pork chops.

 Minimal ingredients: Having only 5 ingredients plus a few spices and comes together quickly.
+You’ll need apples for the best apple cinnamon compote results.

 Ingredients You Will Need